Offirmo/simplyconfig/README.md

 ## detailed usage

+### immutability
+simplyconfig tries hard at imutability, since configuration should not be a dynamic registry modified everywhere in the code.

+Hence :
+* a clone of given data is made at insertion.
+If given object is modified later, it doesn't affect config
+* a clone of the config data is returned on get().
+If modified, returned object doesn't affect config

 ### options
 Separator for `get()` is `:` by default for nconf compatibility.
 You can change it :
 ```javascript